xwmx/dotfiles/Readme.markdown

     dots init https://github.com/alphabetum/dotfiles.git ~/.dotfiles && \
     dots bootstrap osx

-This will take some time to run and should
+This will take some time to run (it has to pull the submodules) and should

 1. install the `dots` tool,
-2. clone the repository to your home directory
+2. clone the repository to your home directory,
-3. add a `~/bin` directory if one is not already present
+3. add a `~/bin` directory if one is not already present,
 4. and add a `~/.dotsrc` configuration file.

 Use the [`dots`](https://github.com/alphabetum/dots) tool to experiment with linking files into your environment and experimenting. `dots` commands can be